Addiction Treatment in San Diego

 San Diego is filled with organizations dedicated to helping connect people to resources, such as housing, jobs, medical care, psychiatric evaluations, transportation, legal services, and more.
 We have found that if these basic needs are met, the likelihood of relapse is significantly decreased.
 A great example are the monthly “PAC” meetings held in San Diego for individuals recently released from prison.
 The meetings are filled with resources from the community to help attendees, such as parenting classes, help getting a job, information on receiving medical care, steps to go back to school, and much more.
 Most of these resources are free to use and it is amazing to see the foundation these individuals have during a very difficult time transitioning back into to society.
 This is just one example of the many resources available to help people in need in San Diego.

 San Diego also leads the way in trauma-informed care.
-The helping profession has made significant advancements in studying the impact of trauma on a person’s brain development and how that may create high risk situations for criminal activity, drug and alcohol addiction, domestic violence and much more.
+The helping professions have made significant advancements in studying the impact of trauma on a person’s brain development and how that may create high-risk situations for criminal activity, drug and alcohol addiction, domestic violence and much more.
 We have also discovered the brain’s natural ability to repair itself through healthy relationships.
-An agency trained in trauma-informed care understands the damage of trauma on the brain and the best method for creating an environment and connection with others to heal the brain and give hope for long-term recovery.
+An organization trained in trauma-informed care understands the damage that trauma can have on the brain, as well as the best methods for creating an environment to heal the brain and provide hope for long-term recovery.
 San Diego includes several influential leaders pushing for the training and implementation of trauma-informed care throughout the county and other countries are now watching and copying this effective method.